kanglicheng/code-school/react/projects/widgets/README.md

 Great job!
 The Autocomplete Widget uses an event handler to update the state of the component when letters are typed into the input field.
-Once the autocomplete widget is sufficiently styled, move on to your fourth and final widget.
+Once the autocomplete widget is sufficiently styled, move on to the bonus phase to make your widgets even better.

 ### Bonus phase 1: React-Transitions